jeanpaul84/FoodDeliveryStudy_HX/README.md

 This project uses the [Delivery Time Dataset](https://www.kaggle.com/datasets/gautamdeora7/food-delivery-time-a-multi-factor-dataset/data) in order to accurately predict how much time a food order is going to take in order to get to the user's destination.

-This is achieved through a thorough analysis section that studies each variable's behaior and how each variable possibly affects the delivery time itself.
+This is achieved through a thorough analysis section that studies each variable's behavior and how each variable possibly affects the delivery time itself.

 A linear regression model, as well as a random forest model are implemented in order